Locke & Key (TV series): Background

-Locke & Key was originally developed as a television series by the Fox broadcast network during the 2010–11 television season by DreamWorks Television and 20th Century Fox Television with Josh Friedman writing the pilot script adaptation.
+Locke & Key was originally developed as a television series by the Fox broadcast network during the 2010–11 television season by DreamWorks Television and 20th Century Fox Television, with Josh Friedman writing the pilot script adaptation.
 Alex Kurtzman and Roberto Orci served as executive producers for the pilot, which starred Mark Pellegrino, Miranda Otto, Jesse McCartney, Sarah Bolger, Skylar Gaertner, and Nick Stahl.
 The pilot was not given a series order by Fox, though it was screened at the 2011 San Diego Comic-Con.
 At the 2014 San Diego Comic-Con, a feature-film trilogy was announced through Universal Pictures with Kurtzman and Orci expected to serve as executive producers.

 Development

-On May 9, 2016, IDW Entertainment was reported to be developing a television-series adaptation of Locke & Key again.
-The novel's writer, Joe Hill, was expected to write the production's pilot and serve as an executive producer.
-The project was being developed in association with Circle of Confusion with the intent of pitching the series to cable networks and streaming services.
+On May 9, 2016, IDW Entertainment was reported to again be developing a television-series adaptation of Locke & Key.
+The novel's author, Joe Hill, was expected to write the pilot and serve as an executive producer.
+The project was developed in association with Circle of Confusion with the intent of pitching the series to cable networks and streaming services.

 On April 20, 2017, Hulu gave the production a pilot order.
 The production was developed by Carlton Cuse with Hill and set to be directed by Scott Derrickson.
-Cuse was expected to serve as the potential series' showrunner and executive producer alongside Hill, Derrickson, Lindsey Springer, Ted Adams, and David Ozer.
-Production companies involved with the pilot were slated to include Carlton Cuse Productions and IDW Entertainment.
-On July 14, 2017, it was reported that Andy Muschietti was replacing Derrickson as the pilot's director, as Derrickson was forced to drop out of the production due to a scheduling conflict.
+Cuse was expected to serve as the series' showrunner and executive producer alongside Hill, Derrickson, Lindsey Springer, Ted Adams, and David Ozer.
+Production companies involved with the pilot were to include Carlton Cuse Productions and IDW Entertainment.
+On July 14, 2017, it was reported that Andy Muschietti was replacing Derrickson as director, as Derrickson was forced to drop out of the production due to a scheduling conflict.
 On March 27, 2018, it was reported that Hulu had passed on the pilot and declined to order it to series.